TylerRector/Lean-Proof-of-Exact-DNA-Alignment-Correctness/README.md

 ## Lineage

-This is the classical dynamic-programming model behind exact global sequence alignment and edit distance:
+This is the classical dynamic-programming model behind exact global sequence alignment and edit distance.
+This project is a machine-checked proof of the recurrence, traceback, path cost, and optimality theorem.

 - Needleman–Wunsch global sequence alignment
   <https://pubmed.ncbi.nlm.nih.gov/5420325/>